 On November 22, 2022, the Compensation Committee of the Board modified the performance criteria for these awards.
 The target price range is now \$150 per share to \$300 per share.
 Additionally, if the stock price milestones are now not achieved by November 27, 2026, as opposed to within three years, the unvested portion of the performance options will be reduced by 25%.
-Due to the significant risks and uncertainties associated with achieving the market-contingent awards, as of October 31, 2023, the Company believed that the achievement of the requisite performance conditions was not probable and, as a result, no compensation cost has been recognized for these awards.
+Due to the significant risks and uncertainties associated with achieving the market-contingent awards, as of January 31, 2024, the Company believed that the achievement of the requisite performance conditions was not probable and, as a result, no compensation cost has been recognized for these awards.

 On November 29, 2022, the Compensation Committee of the Board granted 133,333 performance-based stock option to the Chief Executive Officer at an exercise price of \$17.55 per share, of which 50% vest upon the completion and announcement of topline data from the Company's Phase II clinical trial of AL001 within three years from grant date and the remaining 50% vest upon the completion and announcement of topline data from the Company's Phase I/IIA clinical trial of ALZN002 within four years from the grant date.
-During the three months ended January 31, 2023, the Company believed that it was probable that the performance condition of the completion and announcement of topline data from the Company's Phase II clinical trial of AL001 would be achieved and had recognized the related stock-based compensation.
-As of October 31, 2023, the Company believed that the achievement of the second performance condition was not probable and, as a result, no compensation cost has been recognized related to Phase I/IIA of ALZN002.
+During the three months ended January 31, 2023, the Company believed that it was probable that the performance condition of the completion and announcement of topline data from the Company's Phase I/IIA clinical trial of ALZN002 within four years from the grant date.
+During the three months ended January 31, 2023, the Company believed that it was probable that the performance condition of the completion and announcement of topline data from the Company's Phase II clinical trial of ALZN01 would be achieved and had recognized the related stock-based compensation.
+As of January 31, 2024, the Company believed that the achievement of the second performance condition was not probable and, as a result, no compensation cost has been recognized related to Phase I/IIA of ALZN002.